 Under the Umbrella Tree was a pretty entertaining series overall.
 Gloria, Iggy and Jacob essentially have the minds of children (well, mostly; see Ping-Pong Naïveté below), so the plots did get a bit Anvilicious but the scripts were so well written that they were nowhere near as bad as they could have been.
 The three animal friends were also funny, largely because they seemed to believe they were actually people.

 Occasionally, guest stars (both human and "animal") would drop by the apartment for visits.

-Disney's rights to the show expired in 2005, so since then its creator Noreen Young has been selling DVD's of the series independently through the official site
+After Disney's rights to the show expired in 2005, its creator Noreen Young began selling DVD's of the series independently through the official site.

 This series contained examples of:

 - Absentee Actor: Because the show had only three regular puppeteers, episodes that introduce a new, one-shot puppet character tend to be missing either Gloria, Iggy or Jacob, and all three are absent whenever the Chickadee family gets A Day in the Limelight.

 - Acquired Situational Narcissism: Jacob goes though this in "Jacob's Victory" after he wins a relay race.
 His roommates bring him down a peg by swamping him with requests for help with chores because he's "perfect" enough to handle them all.